 The Company maintains a tax-deferred profit sharing plan (the "401(k) Plan") for its employees.
-All employees who work at least 1,000 hours per year and are at least 21 years of age may elect to participate in the 401(k) Plan once he or she has completed one year of service.
+All employees who are scheduled to work at least 1,000 hours per year and are at least 21 years of age may elect to participate in the 401(k) Plan once he or she has completed ninety days of service.
 Under the 401(k) Plan, a participating employee is given an opportunity to make an elective contribution under a salary deferral savings arrangement of up to a maximum of 15% of the participant's pre-tax compensation up to a maximum of \$10,000 per year.
 Each such contribution is fully vested in the participant.
 In addition, the Company may, in its sole discretion, make a separate matching contribution on behalf of employees who elect to participate in the plan by contributing a portion of their compensation to the plan.
 Messrs.
-Delamater and Cannan participated in the 401(k) Plan at approximately 9% and 6% of their salaries, respectively.
-For the year ended June 30, 2000, the Company made 401(k) matching contributions on behalf of its employees in the amount of approximately \$96,615.
-No profit sharing contributions were paid under the plan for the fiscal year ended June 30, 2000.
+Delamater, Keneborus, Pendexter, and Poulin participated in the 401(k) Plan at approximately 7%, 10%, 10%, and 6% of their salaries, respectively.
+For the year ended June 30, 2002, the Company made 401(k) matching contributions on behalf of its employees in the amount of approximately \$125,295.
+No profit sharing contributions were paid under the plan for the fiscal year ended June 30, 2002.